arcee-ai/mergekit/docs/create_a_merge_method.md

 Non-floating buffers, such as BatchNorm counters, must agree exactly across inputs;
 they are copied without numerical merging.
 Differing buffers raise an error.

+`merge_state_dicts` promotes floating inputs independently for each weight.
+Matching bfloat16 inputs remain bfloat16; float16 with bfloat16 promotes to float32, as does bfloat16 with float32.
+Float64 inputs promote the group to float64.
+Pass
+`dtype=torch.bfloat16` to explicitly cast inputs, or `out_dtype=torch.bfloat16` to cast only the merged outputs.
+Both options leave non-floating buffers unchanged.
+The YAML and raw-PyTorch adapters use the corresponding string-valued `dtype` and `out_dtype` settings.
+Direct `MergeBatch` callers must align their own input dtypes.

 ## Batches

 A `TensorGroup` contains the inputs for one logical output tensor.
 A `MergeBatch`